bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

 <!--
 ***Question 15: have a look at the `mouse1_RPKM.txt` file.
 What are the most highly expressed genes?
 Which phylum appears most active?***
 -->

 ### Step 12.
 Visualize the results using a KEGG Pathway as a scaffold in Cytoscape.

 To visualize our processed microbiome dataset in the context of the carbohydrate metabolism pathways, we use the network visualization tool - Cytoscape together with the enhancedGraphics and KEGGscape plugins.
-Some useful commands for loading in networks, node attributes and changing visual properties are provided below (there are many cytoscape tutorials available online).
-Note: Use cytoscape 3.7.2, instead of the latest version
+Some useful commands for loading in networks, node attributes and changing visual properties are provided below (there are many cytoscape tutorials available online).  _Use cytoscape 3.7.2, instead of the latest version._

 ```
 https://github.com/cytoscape/cytoscape/releases/3.7.2/
 ```